codingwithsaeed/alert_activity/README.md

 # alert_activity

-A flutter plugin to show a activty even if device is locked
+A flutter plugin to show a activity even if device is locked

 ## Getting Started